Saving & Spending Home & Auto

 BLKstudio/Adobe pulling up an car old battery for replacement

-Many EV drivers may experience range anxiety worrying that they may not have enough charge to get where they want to go.
+Many EV drivers may experience range anxiety, worrying they may not have enough charge to get where they want to go.
 The good news is that battery technology is improving, allowing drivers to get farther on one charge.

 However, you’ll likely need to replace your EV battery every eight years or 100,000 miles.
-While this seems a long way off, you could end up spending anywhere from $5,600 and $20,000 to have your battery replaced.
+While this seems a long way off, you could spend anywhere from $5,600 to $20,000 to replace your battery.

 Unlocking add-ons